ArduPilot/ardupilot_wiki/common/source/docs/common-FPort-receivers.rst

 FPort Receivers
 ===============

-Support for FPort will be in firmware revs 4.1 and later.
+Support for FPort/FPort2 will be in firmware revs 4.1 and later.

 FPort protocol combines SBus RC control information being sent to the autopilot with bi-directional telemetry information to/from the autopilot on a single wire high baud rate bus.